coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 .. cmd:: Reserved Notation @string {? ( {+, @syntax_modifier } ) }

    A given notation may be used in different contexts.
-Coq expects all uses of the notation to be defined at the same precedence and with the same associativity.
+Rocq expects all uses of the notation to be defined at the same precedence and with the same associativity.
 To avoid giving the precedence and associativity every time, this command declares a parsing rule (:token:`string`) in advance without giving its interpretation.
-Here is an example from the initial state of Coq.
+Here is an example from the initial state of Rocq.

    .. coqtop:: in